edo-o/edo-o/README.md

 I am an IT student at Kuben Videregående Skole.

-I like back-end programing and game development.
+I like programing and game development.

+Currently working on a silly dating sim game made in Ren'Py

 <h2>LOOK AT THIS EVIL AND MISCHEVIOUS CAT!!</h2>